savoirfairelinux/monitoring-tools/doc/source/index.rst

-.. linux-system-collectd documentation master file, created by sphinx-quickstart on Wed Feb 12 23:27:40 2014.
+..
+Pack Pack linux-system-collectd documentation master file, created by sphinx-quickstart on Wed Feb 12 23:27:40 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to linux-system-collectd's documentation!
+Welcome to Pack Pack linux-system-collectd's documentation!
 =======================================

 Contents: